Created by: Steve Lightfoot || Written by: Ross Andru, Gerry Conway, Ken Kristensen, Angela LaManna, Steve Lightfoot, John Romita Sr.

 Examining the Netflix-Marvel co-production most aligned to my natural tastes (re: horrific, bloody, pervasive violence dealt by

 unapologetic anti-heroes glorified villains), The Punisher, both the strengths and glaring weaknesses of this vigilante-centric television wave become apparent.
-These shows are based upon a predefined artistic vision (in the case of The Punisher, Steve Lightfoot’s), they portray cinematic violence honestly, their principle villains are strong, and they base their cinematography around dramatic dialogue, hand-to-hand-combat, and thematic ambiguity rather than gratuitous special FX or lame quips.
+These shows are based upon a predefined artistic vision (in the case of The Punisher, Steve Lightfoot’s), they portray cinematic violence honestly, their principal villains are strong, and they base their cinematography around dramatic dialogue, hand-to-hand-combat, and thematic ambiguity rather than gratuitous special FX or lame quips.
 On the other hand, their 10-13 episode seasons are bloated with narrative filler, their supporting characters are inconsistent, and their storylines are unfocused.
-I have long argued my skepticism toward investing oneself in long-running television shows, critical acclaim be damned, and yet even with The Punisher’s narrative canceled after a “brief” 26-episode arc, I find myself questioning whether those 26 hours were worth it.
+Is The Punisher’s 2-season, 26-episode arc, for example, worth it?

 Now, let us analyze the bad: The Punisher, like other Netflix-Marvel shows, is overstuffed with forgettable supporting characters, pretentious dream sequences, meandering side plots, and all varieties of narrative fat.
 Aside from the aforementioned starring cast, supporting actors Deborah Ann Woll, Floriana Lima, Giorgia Whigham, Michael Nathanson, and others are either misused, miscast, or had roles that should’ve been excised, altogether.
 The Punisher wastes almost as much screentime on pointless recurring characters or single-episode guest-stars as The Walking Dead (2010-present), and its frequent nightmare flashbacks to the murder of Bernthal’s family are just as unnecessary.
-Worst of all is the show’s incoherent second and final season, which revives one of the principle villains from its first season, Ben Barnes’ Billy Russo, for no reason at all, featuring some of the most cringeworthy on-screen therapy sessions and temper-tantrums since Hayden Christensen in Attack of the Clones (2002).
-Making matters worse is the manner in which Barnes’ Season 2-redux is sandwiched with yet another political conspiracy plot that has nothing to do with him, meaning episodes flit back and forth between these two storylines that never cross-pollinate or build on one another.
-Put another way, The Punisher’s significant weaknesses are present yet controlled in its debut season, but magnify and metastasize from Season 2 until the show ends with a whimper instead of the bang.
+Worst of all is the show’s incoherent second and final season, which revives one of the main villains from its first season, Ben Barnes’ Billy Russo, for no reason at all, and features some of the most cringeworthy on-screen therapy sessions and temper-tantrums since Hayden Christensen in Attack of the Clones (2002).

 Hardcore fans of these 2010s Netflix-Marvel shows are uninterested in criticisms that question the efficiency of their storytelling.
-The early 2000s feature-film renditions of these properties (e.g. Daredevil , The Punisher [2004, 2008]) demonstrate how far we’ve come adapting graphic novels to the screen, yet certain bad filmmaking trends remain timeless.
 Daredevil, Jessica Jones, Luke Cage, The Iron Fist, and The Punisher are popular because (1) comic adaptations to screen in any format are in style and (2) they’re not as bland, safe, and self-censoring as most theatrical blockbusters, comic-based or otherwise.
 However, compared to the breathtaking ambition of HBO’s best (e.g. Game of Thrones [2011-2019], The Wire [2002-2008], The Sopranos [1999-2007]), or the storytelling efficiency and slick presentation of recent BBC hits (e.g. Sherlock [2010-2017], Peaky Blinders [2013-present]), this critical mass of “gritty, edgy,” low-budget superhero TV feels amateurish.
 Perhaps that’s a high-bar to compare a show like The Punisher, but I’ve argued before that heightened selectivity makes sense when choosing amongst 20-50 hour-long stories.
-I feel my initial reluctance to jump onto the bandwagon of Netflix’s first wave of original programming was mostly justified.
+I feel my initial reluctance to jump onto the bandwagon of Netflix’s first wave of original programming was justified.

 SUMMARY & RECOMMENDATION: Long-winded though it may be, The Punisher is a brutal, morally ambiguous analysis of cinematic violence, the American military-industrial complex, the allure of vigilantism, and so much more.
 The show’s commitment to tactical, efficient, blunt violence is in keeping with its tone and lead character, and outside its action sequences, the show is visually compelling and as stylized as any crime drama.

-— However… did I mention The Punisher is long-winded?
-Continuing the trend of Netflix’s anti-hero dramas taking their sweet, sweet time, this two-season, 26-episode arc could’ve been told in as little as half that many hours; half a dozen recurring or guest characters are pointless, while numerous dialogue-driven scenes slow the show’s pacing to a crawl despite the cinematographers’ best efforts.
-The show’s entire second season is a mess, packing two unrelated storylines together a la X-Men 3 (2006) to diminishing results.
+— However… Continuing the trend of Netflix’s anti-hero dramas taking their sweet, sweet time, this two-season, 26-episode arc could’ve been told in as little as half that many hours; half a dozen recurring or guest characters are pointless, while numerous dialogue-driven scenes slow the show’s pacing to a crawl despite the cinematographers’ best efforts.
+The show’s entire second season is a mess.

 ?
 Just look how far “Shane from The Walking Dead” has come in a few short years.
 Rub his head for good luck.